marmelab/react-admin/docs/CreateEdit.md

 Once the `dataProvider` returns successfully after save, users see a generic notification ("Element created" / "Element updated").
 You can customize this message by passing a custom success side effect function as [the `<Edit onSuccess>` prop](#onsuccess):

-By default, when saving with optimistic rendering, the `onSuccess` callback is called immediately.
-To change that, you need to pass `undoable={false}` to your `<Edit />` or `<Create />` component.
-The `onSuccess` callback will then be called at the end of the dataProvider call.

-In addition, the saved object will not be available as an argument of the `onSuccess` callback method when `undoable` feature is enabled.

 ```jsx
 import { Edit, useNotify, useRedirect } from 'react-admin';